hardin47/website/Math150/Notes/04-cat.md

 When there are only two populations, the $\chi^2$ procedure is equivalent to the two-sided z-test for proportions.
 The chi-squared test statistic is the square of the z-test statistic.
 That is, the chi-squared test is exactly the same as the two-sided alternative for the z-test.

-use chi-square if you have multiple populations
+use chi-squared test if you have multiple populations

 use z-test if you want one-sided tests or confidence intervals.